 Absences must be verified by a parent/guardian with a phone call or note.
 If it is necessary for a student to be absent from school for any reason, parents or legal guardians should call the school (660-939-2135) by 8:30 A.M.
-A note, or call, from the student's guardian will not suffice, but instead a doctor's note must be presented upon returning to school.
+For an absence to be considered excused, a note, or call, from the student's guardian will not suffice, but instead a doctor's note must be presented upon returning to school.
 Doctor's notes are to be faxed or turned into the office in a timely manner.
 Students have 1 week to turn in doctor's notes.
 After the 1 week period, doctor's notes will not be accepted and the absence will remain unexcused.